 EVMS Student Mental Health (SMH) Program

-EVMS student mental health (SMH) services are provided by three full-time EVMS faculty members in the Department of Psychiatry and Behavioral Sciences.
-All three providers are licensed, doctoral-level clinical psychologists with extensive experience in evaluation and treatment.
+EVMS student mental health (SMH) services are provided by two full-time EVMS faculty members in the Department of Psychiatry and Behavioral Sciences.
+Both providers are licensed, doctoral-level clinical psychologists with extensive experience in evaluation and treatment.
 We are here to help students with their personal concerns so that they can meet the challenges of student life.

 Basic Program Overview:

 EVMS Student Mental Health (SMH) offers evaluations, consultation, and short-term psychotherapy (i.e., counseling) to all full-time EVMS students and their spouses.
 Our program is located in Psychiatry and Behavioral Sciences, 7th Floor, Hofheimer Hall.
 SMH services are covered by student fees and are entirely separate from your insurance benefits.
 No charges are submitted to your insurance provider when you seek services under the SMH program.
 Generally, the number of SMH sessions available to a student or his or her spouse is limited to five visits per year.
 EVMS SMH clinicians have no involvement in academic evaluations of clients under their care.

 Detailed Description of Services: